kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

       PRIMARY KEY (`id_ex`)
     ) ENGINE=MyISAM DEFAULT CHARSET=utf8;

+This is basically a copy of the `tsmst` table.

-For a moment I was irritated because I didn't want the `timestamp` column to be updated automatically and couldn't manage to change this definition, so I thought about it and remembered that in MySQL the first `timestamp` value is automatically updated, no matter what -- which is a good thing.
+For a moment I was irritated because I didn't want the `timestamp` column to be updated automatically and couldn't manage to change this definition, so I thought about it and remembered that in MySQL the first `timestamp` value is automatically updated on `UPDATE`, no matter what -- which is a good thing.

 So in order to preserve the original `timestamp` when the record was created I could introduce a second `timestamp` column, but as I am only interested in the difference anyway and will record this difference in the `comment` column, that's all right.

-Next I introduced a new function:
+Next I introduced a new function, again basically a copy of the other function:

     // ====================================================================
     /**